gr3p1p3/transparent-proxy/README.md

 # Intro

-transparent-proxy is a http-proxy that acts in a *REAL* transparent way.
+**transparent-proxy** extends the native [net.createServer](https://nodejs.org/api/net.html#net_net_createserver_options_connectionlistener) and it acts as a http-proxy (Think like Squid).

 This module was built on top of TCP-level to avoid header-stripping problem of nodejs http(s)-modules.

 # Quick Start